wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-script-actions.md

 **Download the script action** that you want to run to a local destination.
 The following sample scripts are available to download from the following locations:

-
 * **Spark**. https://hdiconfigactions.blob.core.windows.net/sparkconfigactionv02/spark-installer-v02.ps1
-
 * **R**. https://hdiconfigactions.blob.core.windows.net/rconfigactionv02/r-installer-v02.ps1
 * **Solr**. https://hdiconfigactions.blob.core.windows.net/solrconfigactionv01/solr-installer-v01.ps1
 * **Giraph**. https://hdiconfigactions.blob.core.windows.net/giraphconfigactionv01/giraph-installer-v01.ps1

- Spark or  R**Run the script action** - Open a new Azure PowerShell window in admin mode and run the Spark or R installation script from the local location where they were saved.
+**Run the script action** - Open a new Azure PowerShell window in admin mode and run the Spark or R installation script from the local location where they were saved.

 **Usage examples**
- Spark and  RWhen you're using the Spark and R clusters, data files needed may not be present in the HDInsight Emulator.
+When you're using the Spark and R clusters, data files needed may not be present in the HDInsight Emulator.
 So you may need to upload relevant .txt files that contain data to a path in HDFS and then use that path to access the data.
 For example:

 	val file = sc.textFile("/example/data/gutenberg/davinci.txt")